shashwat5A/data-structures-and-algorithms/README.md

-# The code is written in c language and is in the "code" file
+# The code is written in c++ language and is in the "code" file